- ICH GCP

-Human and Bacterial Protease Activity as Prognostic Tool of Foot Infections in Diabetic Patients (CHEK BAC)
+Human and Bacterial Protease Activity As Prognostic Tool of Foot Infections in Diabetic Patients (CHEK BAC)

-January 30, 2024 updated by: Centre Hospitalier Universitaire de Nīmes
+December 13, 2024 updated by: Centre Hospitalier Universitaire de Nīmes

 This study will establish whether human and bacterial protease activity can aid therapeutic decision-making, including targeted treatments.